Top Freelancer Alternatives 2023 | 10 Sites Like Freelancer.com

 Without further ado, we’ll now start analyzing some of the most popular Freelancer alternatives.

 Formerly known as Coding Ninjas, Lemon.io has been on the market for over three years now.
-Working mostly with the Eastern European developers, believe themselves to be one the best Toptal alternatives.
+Working mostly with the Eastern European developers, they believe themselves to be one the best alternatives to Freelancer.com.

-Meticulous vetting, fast matching, and super-quality support gained Lemon.io a reputation of a trustworthy service providing some of the best developers on the market.
-So far, Lemon has already matched more than 500 startups with skilled, reliable web developers, web designers, and QA engineers.
+Meticulous vetting, fast matching, and super-quality support gained Lemon.io a reputation as a trustworthy service providing some of the best developers on the market.
+So far, Lemon has already matched more than 500 startups with skilled, reliable web developers, web designers, and QA engineers — and became one of the best freelance websites out there.

 It looks like Lemon’s aiming to become a one-stop solution for digital businesses.